Nimra Ahmed

 - Sina Krumhard, Lukas Huber, Fabio Hausseneer.
 Masterproject: "SaferRave App: A Mobile App to Promote Safer and More Thoughtful Drug Consumption Practices", in collaboration with the DIZ.

 - Alina Vanessa Brüllhardt.
-Independent Study: "Quantitative Analysis of Social Media's Role in Recognizing Abuse and Shaping Help-Seeking Pathways for Women Affected by Gender-Based Violence", in collaboration with the Fachstelle Zwangsheirat, manuscript in submission.
+Independent Study: "Quantitative Analysis of Social Media's Role in Recognizing Abuse and Shaping Help-Seeking Pathways for Women Affected by Gender-Based Violence", in collaboration with the Fachstelle Zwangsheirat, to appear at CHI26.
+ACM-W Scholarship.

 - Natalia Obukhova.
-Master Thesis: "Because I can promise you: if you're studying people with lived experience of trauma, secondary trauma will happen: Researcher's safety in HCI research with traumatized communities", winner Semester Award HS24, manuscript in submission.
+Master Thesis: "Because I can promise you: if you're studying people with lived experience of trauma, secondary trauma will happen: Researcher's safety in HCI research with traumatized communities", winner Semester Award HS24.

 - Tim Schluchter.
 Master Thesis: "Exploring the Landscape of Mental Health Discourse on TikTok", published at CHI24 as Student Research Competition and MuC24.